basho/basho_docs/source/languages/en/riak/dev/data-modeling/user-accounts.md

 ## Simple Case

-User accounts are pretty straight-forward -- the usual practice is to store JSON objects in a 'users' bucket.
-As far as what to use for a key value, usual app-specific considerations apply.
-For example, if your application involves user logins, the simplest and most read-efficient way is to use the login username as the object key.
+User accounts are pretty straight-forward -- the usual practice is to store JSON objects in a `users` bucket.
+As far as what to use for a key, the usual application-specific considerations apply.
+If your application involves user logins, for example, the simplest and most read-efficient way is to use the login username as the object key.
 Get the username off the login, perform a GET on the user account object and go.
 There are several drawbacks, however - what if they'll want to change their username or email, later?
 The most common solution is - use a unique UUID type key for the user, and store their username or email as a Secondary Index, for efficient lookup.

 ## Complex Case